Home

 8. Do not use peppermint or any essential oil that is rich in menthol on or near the throat and chest area of infants, babies or children that are younger than 30 months.
 This could potentially cause laryngeal spasms.

-3. A person with respiratory allergies should not breathe in the air that is released up close to the diffuser.
+3. A person with respiratory sensitivity should not breathe in the air that is released up close to the diffuser.
 Maintain a safe but reasonable distance.

-4. Do not apply oils topically to the nose, throat or chest area of a person with allergies.
+4. Do not apply oils topically to the nose, throat or chest area of a person with respiratory sensitivity.
 Use oils topically on the bottom of the feet only.
 Slow, cautious, exposure is recommended.

 Essential Oil Safety if "Pregnant or Nursing"